 Susquehanna Valley Construction Corporation of New Cumberland, Pa., is the general contractor on the $4,949,989 project.

-The PA 901 Bridge is a steel I-beam bridge that was constructed in 1938.
-It is 102 feet long and 33.5 feet wide.
-The new one will be a 41.5-foot-wide, 99-foot-long pre-stressed concrete adjacent box beam bridge.
+The PA 901 Bridge was a steel I-beam bridge that was constructed in 1938.
+It was 102 feet long and 33.5 feet wide.
+The new bridge is a 41.5-foot-wide, 99-foot-long pre-stressed concrete adjacent box beam bridge.
 This section of PA 901 has an average daily traffic volume of 11,269 vehicles.

 The Beckville Road Bridge is a concrete T-beam bridge that was constructed in 1927.
 It is 82 feet long and 36 feet wide.
 The new one will be a 44-foot-wide, 73-foot-long pre-stressed concrete adjacent box beam bridge.
 This section of Beckville Road has an average daily traffic volume of 1,875 vehicles.